Role in the Disciplinary Process

 Explain the policies related to the incident and the rationales behind them

 Share your perspective of the incident, ask for each student’s perspective, and ask how the students are feeling

 Discuss behaviors and actions, not personalities

-Explain that the students will meet with the residence/graduate director to determine consequences for their behavior(s) or be referred to the formal judicial process
+Explain that the students will meet with the building director to determine consequences for their behavior(s) or be referred to the formal student conduct process

-Your residence/graduate director will decide how to respond to an incident.
+Your building director will decide how to respond to an incident.
 Please don’t make promises about something that is out of your control.

-CAs and HCAs are only informed of the results of an IRC or judicial hearing if they were physically victimized during the incident or if they are involved in the judicial sanction.
-Federal law limits the sharing of judicial information.
+CAs and HCAs are only informed of the results of an IRC or student conduct hearing if they were physically victimized during the incident or if they are involved in the judicial sanction.
+Federal law limits the sharing of student conduct information.

-Your residence/graduate director has the responsibility to collect and follow up on all facts and circumstances surrounding an incident.
+Your building director has the responsibility to collect and follow up on all facts and circumstances surrounding an incident.

 Confidentiality by all participants is very important throughout the entire disciplinary process